Film i Väst

-Film i Väst (English: "Film in West") is a film company located in Trollhättan, Sweden, nicknamed "Trollywood"), founded in 1992 by the Älvsborg County Council.
-Lars von Trier used its facilities in his movies, such as Dogville and Manderlay.
+Film i Väst (English: "Film in West") is a film company located in Trollhättan, Sweden, founded in 1992 by the Älvsborg County Council.
 Film i Väst became known early on under the nickname Trollywood (from Trollhättan + Hollywood).
 Since its inception, Film i Väst has co-produced a total of more than 1,000 Swedish and international feature films, TV dramas, documentaries and short films.
+Lars von Trier used its facilities in his movies, such as Dogville and Manderlay.